-Minimum parking requirements for residential, office, and mixed-use developments represent a hidden tax on non-drivers that subsidizes drivers.
+Minimum parking requirements for residential, office, and mixed-use developments are a regressive hidden tax on non-drivers that subsidizes drivers.

-The 2012 zoning reforms were a good first step, eliminating mandatory parking minimums for single family homes, and reducing them in some other building categories.
+The 2012 zoning reforms were a good first step, eliminating mandatory parking minimums for single-family homes, and reducing them in some other building categories.
 But the job’s still not done.
 Parking is still mandated for all categories of mixed-use buildings — exactly the types of buildings that home builders are targeting to low-car and no-car Millennials and Baby Boomers.